Professor Ylva Rodny-Gumede and Rethinking communication and innovation in the time of covid-19

 As we see a spike in Covid-19 infections and the death toll soars, leaders around the world grapple with what the upheavals wrought by the Covid-19 pandemic means for their citizens, organisations, workplaces and employees.
 Never before have we had to face such need for, and scope for, mobilisation testing our ability to communicate.
 And with the spread of fake news about the pandemic, the consequences of misinformation are dire.
+This make the Rethinking in communication and innovation in the time of covid-19 very important.

 Not only does information have to be accurate, timely and regular — all particularly important attributes in the context of uncertainty and upheaval — it also has to be compassionate and empathetic.